 - Analytical Capabilities: Mass spectrometry and advanced analytics capabilities will be helpful to understand processes at the molecular level.

 RESPONSE: We are currently commissioning a GC-MS in our analytical lab that will allow us to identify volatile unknown compounds.
 We also installed a liquid handler to improve the throughput of sample preparation.
 Within Berkeley Lab, there are multiple user facilities, such as the Advanced Light Source and Molecular Foundry, that can be accessed for advanced analytics.
-Case studies on this topic are currently being developed.

 - Project Onboarding: Guidance throughout the contracting process, including finding answers to intellectual property related questions, would be beneficial.